Moving forward in faith but we need your help!

 If I learned anything from growing up in a highly dysfunctional family, it’s that without healthy boundaries, the situation becomes overwhelming and stressful.
 We each bring our own baggage into the marriage.
 Marriage experts Bill and Pam Farrel, authors of Men Are Like Waffles, Women Are Like Spaghetti, recalled each of them brought enough baggage into their marriage to fill a Boeing 747.
 Husbands and wives have a unique history of how they grew up, disciplines (good or bad) taught to us, and beliefs that spill into our marriage relationship.
 Boundaries are integral to healthy change and a successful life.

 Relatives are not exempt from treating you with respect.
 When possible, establish respectful parameters prior to the wedding.
 Even so, those we love will occasionally overstep and seek to control.
 No doubt, they have their own issues to work through in the same way we have to work through our own.
-Many parents struggle to recognize their children are grown and transition from parenting to treating their grown children as fellow adults.
+Many parents struggle to recognize that their children are grown and transition from parenting to treating their grown children as fellow adults.
 Thinking they know what’s best, relatives may demand the married couple listen to their advice and threaten to withhold emotional support if their advice is not done to their liking.

 During my first marriage, I had a mother-in-law who often overstepped her place.
-My then husband agreed with everything she suggested.
+My then-husband agreed with everything she suggested.
 Imagine the stress of having to check in with his mother, sister, and other relatives who lived on our block whenever a decision needed to be made.

 Painful but necessary, God pruned my understanding and beliefs about family relationships, our roles within the immediate and extended family, and how to talk effectively even in the midst of conflict.
 Communication is key when family dynamics become tricky.

 Can you be honest about your feelings when you talk with your spouse?
 While it’s not our job, but God’s, to change another person, it is our job to speak life and honesty into our relationship.
-It is far preferrable to have a 45-minute difficult conversation and even months of awkward working through a tough issue than to skirt a problem until we do not want to sit across a kitchen table from one another.
+It is far preferable to have a 45-minute difficult conversation and even months of awkward working through a tough issue than to skirt a problem until we do not want to sit across a kitchen table from one another.
 Similar to talking with a physician when we have a medical concern, meet with a counselor or mentor to navigate relational strategies.

 A godly mentor can help clarify responsibilities, where one person ends and another begins.
 We are each in charge of our own emotions, feelings, and actions.
 When those lines become blurred, we benefit from getting counsel to navigate when the way someone reacts or responds becomes manipulative.